1988 NBA Finals: Game 6

 The Lakers called timeout, and on the next possession, Byron Scott drove by Thomas from the top of the key and hit a 14-footer from the right elbow to cut the lead to one with 45 seconds left.
 Thomas then missed another baseline jumper and Worthy rebounded with 27 seconds remaining.
 The Lakers then set up and Scott got it to Kareem Abdul-Jabbar, who drew a foul on Bill Laimbeer (his sixth) as he wheeled for a skyhook on the right baseline with 14 seconds left.
+Replay showed Laimbeer jumping toward Abdul-Jabbar and bumping his left shoulder during the shot.
 This foul has remained controversial to the Pistons and their fans, who claim that Laimbeer never made contact with Jabbar on his shot attempt, often referred to as a "phantom foul".
 Abdul–Jabbar then proceeded to sink two high-pressure free throws providing the Lakers with a one-point lead.

 After a time out, the Pistons set up for a final shot.
 Thomas collided with Dantley after inbounding the ball, but Dumars penetrated in the paint and put up a shot that missed after he was forced to by A.C.
 Green to alter it.
 After a scramble, Scott came up with the ball for the Lakers and was shoved out of bounds by Rodman, inciting a near-fight, with 5 seconds left on the clock.
 Scott missed both free throw attempts, but the Pistons, who had no timeouts remaining, lost precious seconds trying to secure the loose rebound and could not get a shot off before time expired.

 Thomas had 43 points and eight assists despite his ankle injury.
+To date, Thomas’ 25 points in the third quarter is still the record for most points in a quarter of the NBA Finals.